uutils/ansi-width/README.md

 ## Alternatives

-- [`String::len`]: Returns only the length in bytes and therefore only works for ASCII characters.
+- [`str::len`](https://doc.rust-lang.org/std/primitive.str.html#method.len): Returns only the length in bytes and therefore only works for
+  ASCII characters.
 - [`unicode-width`](https://crates.io/crates/unicode-width): Does not take ANSI
   characters into account by design (see